 The Tories are in power in the UK even when the majority of Scots have not chosen them.
 Scottish citizens are outnumbered ten to one.
 This means that whatever opposition party the Scots vote for in a UK General Election, it’s highly unlikely that any Scottish Political Party can be part of a UK Government to represent Scotland’s needs.
 With Sunak’s Tories and Starmer’s Tory-Lite in charge, the goal for Scotland to move towards a fair and harmonious society will diminish even further.

 We should stop building Nuclear Weapons in Scotland; it is unethical and morally wrong.
 Under “The Treaty on the Non-Proliferation of Nuclear Weapons” the UK expects all other countries to sign this agreement to disarm Nuclear Weapons but has excluded itself.
 Under the treaty, it continues to build more Nuclear Weapons in Scotland.
 If you believe in peace instead of war, let’s stop building weapons of mass destruction and start caring for the people and the planet.

 Scotland has the resources and finances

-Some people are scared how an Independent Scotland will change their day to day lives.
+Some people are scared of how an Independent Scotland will change their day-to-day lives.
 Yes, things may improve and become better, but the change itself feels overwhelming and daunting.
 Some are unsure what they would benefit from it personally.
-Although experts claim that Independence will create more jobs, be better for Pensioners, people with children and people in need of better Healthcare
+Although experts assure that Independence will create more jobs, and be better for pensioners, people with children and people in need of better healthcare.

 Scotland and England have opposite Political and Social views

-We love Scotland and we love England.
+We love Scotland, and we love England.
 Why should both countries suffer from having to compromise political decisions to please both sides?
 Let’s respect each other and go our own way.
-In doing so, we’ll become better friends and neighbours then we are ever going to be in a forced political marriage.
+In doing so, we’ll become better friends and neighbours than we are ever going to be in a forced political marriage.